 The 2021 Morgan Silver Dollars will bear renditions of the historical designs, with the obverse featuring the 2021 date.
-Unlike the original silver dollars this program is honoring, which were struck using .900 fine silver, 2021 Morgans are planned to be struck on .999 fine silver planchets like modern commemorative silver dollars.
+Unlike the original silver dollars this program is honoring, which were struck using .900 fine silver, 2021 Morgans are planned to be struck on .999 fine silver planchets.

 The United States Mint struck silver dollars from 1878 through 1904 and again in 1921.
 The U.S. Government purchased this silver in response to the Bland-Allison Act of 1878.
 This act was orchestrated by powerful mining interests in the Western states, which needed a customer with deep pockets to buy Comstock Lode silver.

 The series is one of the most widely beloved, coveted, and collected in American numismatics.

 Free Shipping Free domestic shipping on all orders with no minimum.
 Free 1-day handling available for select in-stock products with SmartShip!

 Low Prices We're always striving to bring you the lowest possible prices.